DIY Isotherm Ceiling Insulation.

 - Open the rolls and start in the corner.
 It is Important to cover the entire roof.

-- Then roll out the roll of Isotherm Insulation and do not stretch as it will pull back with time.
+- Then roll out the Isotherm Insulation and do not stretch as it will pull back with time.

 - Lay the Isotherm tightly between the beams leaving no gaps.

-- Firstly make sure when you are doing a DIY Isotherm installation that you do not cover down lights or transformers.
-Cut a 100 to 150mm hole in the Isotherm Insulation for the down light to breathe.
+- Firstly, make sure you do not cover downlights or transformers when you are doing a DIY Isotherm installation.
+Cut a 100 to 150mm hole in the Isotherm Insulation for the downlight to breathe.

-- Important to realise that Transformers are to be placed above the Roof Insulation.
+- Important to realize that Transformers are to be placed above the Roof Insulation.

 - All electric wires were possible must be placed above the Insulation.

-- When you have covered the entire Ceiling with the Isotherm insulation and you have checked all downlights and transformers relax and enjoy the energy saving benefits for many years.
+- When you have covered the entire Ceiling with the Isotherm Ceiling Insulation, and you have checked all downlights and transformers, relax and enjoy the energy-saving benefits for many years.